Facts & figures

 How many students studied English in the UK before the pandemic and the end of freedom of movement?

-In the years before the pandemic and Brexit, people travelled from over 100 countries to learn or improve their English in the UK.
-In 2019 over 535,000* international students came to study English in the UK, making it the world's most popular UK ELT destination.
-Over half** (54%) were under 18 years of age.
+Our 2020 student statistics report showed that in 2019, over 535,000 international students came to study English in the UK, making it the world's most popular ELT destination.
+The figure includes 508,600 full-time students and 24,400 part-time students.
+Over half of the full-time students (54%) were aged under 18 years old.

 1. Italy